Great-Sun-Group/credex-core/docs/develop/developers_guide.md

    3. Look for your App ID or API Key.
    4. Copy this key and use it as the value for OPEN_EXCHANGE_RATES_API.

-WHATSAPP_BOT_API_KEY
 JWT_SECRET
-- create your own unique random strings
+- create your own unique random string

 For development environments, the `NODE_ENV` variable defaults to 'development'.

-The following variables are optional and only required for deployment:

-AWS_ACCESS_KEY(? not sure if still required) AWS_SECRET_ACCESS_KEY(? not sure if still required) GH_APP_ID
-GH_INSTALLATION_ID
-GH_APP_PRIVATE_KEY

-These deployment-specific variables should only be set by authorized team members with the necessary AWS and GitHub permissions.

 ## Initializing, Resetting, and Progressing the Databases